haskell/binary/README.md

     import Data.Binary

 and then write an instance of Binary for the type you wish to serialise.
+An example doing exactly this can be found in the Data.Binary module.
 You can also use the Data.Binary.Builder module to efficiently build lazy bytestrings using the ``Builder`` monoid.
 Or, alternatively, the Data.Binary.Get and Data.Binary.Put to serialize/deserialize using